A Patriot's History of the United States

-A Patriot's History of the United States: From Columbus's Great Discovery to the War on Terror is a 2004 book on American history by Larry Schweikart and Michael Allen.
+A Patriot's History of the United States: From Columbus's Great Discovery to the War on Terror is a 2004 nonfiction book (updated in 2014) on American history by Larry Schweikart and Michael Allen.
 Written from a conservative standpoint, it is a counterpoint to Howard Zinn's A People's History of the United States and asserts that the United States is an "overwhelmingly positive" force for good in the world.
 Schweikart said that he wrote it with Allen because he could not find an American history textbook without "leftist bias".